 Although students have that choice in which discipline to choose, we do believe it’s really important all of them understand how materials work, and what the limitations are etc. This can only happen by getting them to explore materials and processes in the workshops.
 If a student says ‘I want to make this’, we’ll ask ‘so how are you going to make it’, and we expect them to have at least a basic understanding of material and making properties as a strong starting point.

 That’s where our fantastic facilities come into their own.
 Along with our great traditional material and making facilities, managed by skilled technicians, we have a new digital fabrication lab opening for the new academic year.
 Together this gives us a perfect balance of digital and hands-on making and everything in between, and incidentally that applies to every subject area in the School of Art, Design and Architecture.
 Whether it’s photography, illustration or anything else, we do analogue to digital.

 Mirroring the real world of employment, our School is developing a strong transdisciplinary environment with some areas moving towards working in a much more design agency-type way.
 For example, if a design student requires great photographs of their work they may collaborate with one of their peers in photography.
-Many students develop skills and expertise from other programmes.While our students have all sorts of adventures when they graduate, getting jobs in the design industry, working with the University’s Formation Zone to set up a business, continuing on to postgraduate study, one thing they all do is keep in touch with us.
+Many students develop skills and expertise from other programmes.While our students have all sorts of adventures when they graduate, getting jobs in the design industry, working with the University’s The Cube to set up a business, continuing on to postgraduate study, one thing they all do is keep in touch with us.
 What is great is that when they graduate they become our friends, and every year, when we attend big events like New Designers, one of the best things is catching up with everyone to see how their careers have developed, and plotting ideas on how we might collaborate on a project or two.